brookingcharlie/kafka-connect-course/code/demo-1/README.md

 # Demo 1: File source in standalone mode

-Our goal: use Kafka Connect in standalone mode to read a file into Kafka.
+Goal: use Kafka Connect in standalone mode to read a file into Kafka.

 In this directory, we have config files - `worker.properties` and `connector.properties` - for
 running a standalone connector.
 See the comments in those files explaining each setting.